NA-TAP/chessGame/README.md

 # chessGame
 A simple chess game with lots of functionality.
-It has only castling right now.

 ## Other features i am planning to add:
+- castling
+- move detection
 - promotion
 - en passant
 - pgn loading